isabella232/support/INTRO.md

 aspects are in our control, and best practice in concurrent programming is to keep these as well-managed as possible.

-SuPPort uses a system of contexts to explicitly manage nonlocal state, eliminating difficult-to-track implicit global state for many core functions.
+SuPPort uses a system of Contexts to explicitly manage nonlocal state, eliminating difficult-to-track implicit global state for many core functions.
 This has the added benefit of creating opportunities to centrally manage and monitor debugging data and statistics, made